Understanding Bid and Ask Prices in Trading

 You can see the bid and ask prices if you have access to the proper online pricing systems.
 The Nasdaq structures its pricing around the bid/ask.

 You'll notice that the bid price and the ask price are never the same.
 The ask price is always a little higher than the bid price.
-What this means is you'll pay the ask price, which is the higher price, if you're buying the stock, and you'll receive the bid price, the lower price, if you are selling the stock.
+You'll pay the ask price, which is the higher price, if you're buying the stock, and you'll receive the bid price, the lower price, if you are selling the stock.

 Understanding the Spread